|

 Introduction

-Alternative Names for Nubia:
+Alternative Names for Kush:

 on each name.

-Who are the Nubians?
+Who are the Kushite?

 most of the immigrants were men, and since Arabs follow a patreliniar

-tradition (i.e., the children take the identity of their fathers),
+tradition (i.e. the children take the identity of their fathers),

-most Sudanese today define themselves as Arabs.
+a majority of Sudanese today define themselves as Arabs.

-of Arab identity and Nubian identity.
 Intermarriages with other

 foreigners took place at different times and in other parts of Sudan,